zasper-io/zasper-benchmark/README.md

 ### Observations

-Zasper consumer lesser CPU and lesser Memory in all cases.
+* Zasper consumer lesser CPU and lesser Memory in all cases.

-For 64 kernels, Jupyter server starts loosing kernel connections.
-For 100 kernels, Jupyter server starts to hang.
+* For (64 kernels at 10RPS) and (16kernel at 100RPS), Jupyter server starts loosing kernel connections.
+* For (100kernels at 10RPS) Jupyter server loose all kernel connections.
 Message received throughput falls to 0.
+Zeromq message queues get overloaded
+* For (64 kernels at 100RPS) both Zasper and Jupyter server loose all kernel connections.
+At this python the Jupyter kernels get overwhelmed and zeromq message queues get overloaded.

+### Explaining the crash

+* Both Zasper and Jupyter Server eventually crash i.e. loose all kernel connectins when zeromq message queues are full.
+Zasper handler higher loads because of efficiency.
+Under higher loads for Zasper, Jupyter(Ipython) kernels are unable to process the kernel `execute_request` messages too fast and hence the Zeromq message queue, leading to crash.
+* Jupyter Server crashes early because of message queues filling up faster as kernel `execute_reply` messages are not consumed from zeromq queues fast enough.
+* This was expected as Tornado coroutines run on a single core and Python is not built for scaling.
+* So, whenever you have Memory and CPU constraints, JupyterLab is highly likely to crash because zeromq, Jupyter server and JupyterLab will all compete for memory and CPU, and the zmq queues will fill up sooner.

 **Note that when you are running a Jupyterlab session on the cloud and JupyterLab session completely hangs and becomes unresponsive, this is what is happening.**